Banded mongoose: Behaviour and ecology

 Banded mongooses live in mixed-sex groups of 5–75 individuals with an average of around 20 individuals.
 Groups sleep together at night in underground dens, often abandoned termite mounds, and change dens frequently (every 2–3 days).
 When no refuge is available and hard-pressed by predators such as African wild dogs, the group will form a compact arrangement in which they lie on each other with heads facing outwards and upwards.
 There is generally no strict hierarchy in mongoose groups.
 Most aggression and hierarchical behavior occurs between males when females are in oestrus.
 Males will mate-guard females in the group and attempt to control reproduction, but this practice is only minimally successful, with females tending to work against the mate-guarding male by proactively securing extra-pair copulations.
 Older females have earlier estrous periods and have larger litters.
 Older females are more desirable for males and will be the first females mate-guarded.
 When groups get too large, some females are forced out of the group by either older females or males.
 These females may form new groups with subordinate males.
 Relations between groups are highly aggressive and mongooses are sometimes killed and injured during intergroup encounters.
-Nevertheless, breeding females will often mate with males from a rival groups during fights (extra-group copulations).
+Nevertheless, breeding females often mate with males from a rival groups during fights.
 Mongooses establish their territories with scent markings that may also serve as communication between those in the same group.